-The Tokyoite palace that understood modern luxury starts with natural light and space.
+The Tokyo palace that understood modern luxury is first and foremost natural light and space.

 Palace Hotel Tokyo